kepler16/gx.cljc/docs/docs/01-intro.md

  ```clojure
  (def normalized (gx/normalize graph-config fancy-graph))
  ```
- This step is not mandatory since every signal call normalizes unnormalzed nodes.
+ This step is not mandatory since every signal call normalizes unnormalized nodes.
  A normalization is a process of converting your graph to state machine where each node becomes signal receiver:
  ```clojure
 #:user{:data